 No seller likes a lowball offer, especially at the start of the negotiations.
 And while it’s perfectly normal for buyers to try and negotiate a lower price, offers that are significantly below your asking price should trigger a warning bell.
 It’s possible that you’ve priced your home too steep compared to the market value or that the neighborhood itself is in decline.
 A lowball offer could also indicate that your property is in dire need of repairs or even upgrades.
 And in some cases, it could also suggest that the buyer doesn’t have the financial means to purchase the home and is trying to bring the price down to something more affordable.

 3. Restrictive Contingency Clauses

-Real estate transactions often feature contingency clauses that allow both parties to back out of the sale under the circumstances stipulated in the contract.
+Real estate transactions often feature What are real estate contingencies?
+Real estate contingencies are clauses in a purchase contract that... clauses that allow both parties to back out of the sale under the circumstances stipulated in the contract.
 One common type you’ll encounter is a sale and settlement contingency.
 It’s used by buyers who already have a home they’re looking to sell to finance buying another one.
 This clause stipulates that if the buyer sells their house before a specific date, the sale of your home to them can go forward.
 If not, the deal falls through.

 Other types of contingency clauses you may come across are:

 - Appraisal contingency: home must be appraised at a minimum amount specified by the buyer;